The Logos: The Meletic Testament (Chapter 21 The Vision)

 166. The mason, the widow, the sailor, the child—they were not chosen, but attuned to the Logos.

-167. Their lives did not become extraordinary afterwards of renown, but they became attentive in their thoughts.
+167. Their lives did not become extraordinary afterwards of renown, but they became more attentive in their thoughts.

 171. They live in the questions that remain unanswered, and in the comfort of not needing to find answers so hastily.

 172. The inspirational visions of others have taught me that Asterion was never ours alone.
+What was more incredible was the fact that he never saw him, as a man of divinity.

-174. I have walked far from Athens many times, and I have met many people who have never heard his name, yet had a vision of him.
+174. I have walked far from Athens many times, and I have met many people who have never heard his name, yet had a unique vision of him.

 176. They spoke of nature not as a resource, but as a companion of the Logos and the Nous.